Winter Weather Recovery

 The City of Southlake's primary concern with the COVID-19 pandemic is the health and safety of our community and members of our team.
 We are working with our local, state and federal partners, following advice and directives from the Centers for Disease Control and Prevention (CDC), the Texas Department of State Health Services (DSHS), and the Denton and Tarrant County Health Departments.
-In addition to planning for potential operational impacts, we are planning for any contingencies that might affect public programs, meetings and facilities.
+In addition to managing City operational impacts, we are also managing contingencies that could affect public programs, meetings and facilities.

 Local Case Data

 Local case data for Southlake can be viewed through the Tarrant County and Denton County case data.